Tbilisi cable car crash

 The accident involved two gondolas on a ropeway route between Rustaveli Avenue and Mount Mtatsminda.
 Red gondola number 1 was on its way down from the slope of the mountain, nearing the lower supporting tower, and red gondola number 2 was nearing an upper tower, when the hauling rope broke inside the coupler of the upper gondola.
 Both gondolas rolled down simultaneously.
 The lower gondola slammed into the wall of the lower station, killing four and injuring many others.
 The upper gondola generated a higher speed (the length of ropeway was 863.3 m); on reaching the lower support tower, it struck the broken hauling rope, which was hanging on the tower, causing the cable to tear the gondola apart.

 A cut-open gondola was hanging above the rooftops as a result of the collision's extreme force, which caused the track cable to fall off the tower.
 Additionally, this led to the cabin sliding down and colliding with the roof of a six-story building below.
 This caused even further destruction to the gondola and caused people to fall 20 m onto the rooftops and ground below.
 Nineteen people were killed and at least 15 badly injured.
 Most were children on a sightseeing tour to Tbilisi from School Number 5 of the regional town of Akhaltsikhe, to celebrate Children's Day.
 Surviving witnesses from both gondolas say that the brakes did not work in either of the gondolas, despite the desperate attempts of guides and passengers who helped them to pull the brakes.

 In 1988, two years prior to the accident, the cable car underwent major reconstruction under the lead of head engineer Vakhtang Lejava.
 Originally the cable car used three supporting towers.
 Redesigning this meant replacing the 20 m lower mast with a new 25 m mast.
 Two short upper masts (10 to 12 m high) were also replaced by one 20 m mast.
 Prior to this change, the gondolas had a slight climbing angle on the two upper masts.
 Using a single higher mast caused the new gondolas to run from the upper station horizontal to the mast and then, with a sharp angle, head down.
-The standard oval Georgian gondolas (with a capacity of 25 per gondola), produced in Tbilisi by Tbilisi Aircraft Manufacturing, were replaced by Italian larger rectangular ones built by "Lovisolo" and provided by "Ceretti & Tanfani", providing greater passenger capacity (40 per gondola).
+The standard oval Georgian gondolas (with a capacity of 25 per gondola), produced in Tbilisi by Tbilisi Aircraft Manufacturing, were replaced by larger rectangular Italian ones built by Lovisolo and provided by Ceretti and Tanfani, as they provided greater passenger capacity (40 per gondola).
 The braking system of the new gondolas did not function properly – while climbing over the upper mast, the braking system would incorrectly engage.
 The service staff would have to climb on top of the gondola and turn it off manually when this occurred.
 To avoid this inconvenience, the brakes were just turned off.
 Additionally, on the day of the accident, both gondolas were over-capacity: the lower gondola had 46 passengers on board, the upper gondola held 47 passengers.